Entry criteria (GCSE grades):

 Over the two years students will study aspects of English and European history; as well as American History.
 They will have the opportunity to develop their knowledge and understanding of significant events, individuals and ideas in history as well as to evaluate problems and make judgements about the past.
 History will be studied from a variety of perspectives (social, religious, economic, cultural and political) so that students will develop an understanding of how the past has been interpreted and represented.

 Unit one: The Tudors: England, 1485-1603

 Unit two: Revolution & Dictatorship: Russia, 1917-1953

-Each course at AS is worth 50% of your final AS grade and assessed through external examinations in the summer term.
-At A Level the content learned at AS will be continued into the full A Level and units one and two will be assessed by examination, with each unit worth 40% of the final grade.
+Unit one and two are examined at the end of year 13, with each unit worth 40% of the final grade.
 The final 20% is achieved by the coursework unit, which is essay- based and on American Civil Rights.

-History gives a good grounding for a wide variety of careers, teaching valuable skills that re deemed essential by employers.
+History gives a good grounding for a wide variety of careers, teaching valuable skills that are deemed essential by employers.

 Teacher responsible: Miss N Hetherington